MhasnainGIT/MERN-chat-app/README.md

       cd frontend
       npm start

-5. Open your browser and go to http://localhost:3000 to start chatting!
+5. Open your browser and go to http://localhost:3000 to start chatting! your localhost address can be different !